Skip to content

 Understanding Resolver State

 Resolver state reflects dynamic, verifiable evidence about an entity.
-It is computed from deterministic Backend/Core records — not self-declared.
+It is computed from deterministic ECZ-ID Core records — not self-declared.

 Are evidence records current?
-Expired or stale records affect resolver state.
+Expired or stale records change resolver state with deterministic reason codes.

 Principles